cjdbarlow/Part-One/how-to-pass.md

 The first part exam is:
 * Painful
 The knowledge demanded is huge, and cannot be avoided.
-* Eminently achievable
+* **Eminently achievable**
 Remember, it is not impossible - **everybody before you has completed it**.

 ##Plan for Success
-This is not an exam you want to have to sit more than once - try to give yourself the best chance of success the first time round.
+This is not an exam you want to have to sit more than once - try to give yourself the best chance of success the first time round:

-Commit yourself early:
+* Commit yourself early
-* Decide when you are going to sit
+Decide when you are going to sit:
     * Pick a date ~9 months in advance
         * 6 months is probably pushing it
         * 9 months is achievable
         * 12 months is almost too long - you will lose motivation and knowledge will fade.
     * Accept that the time between now and the exam is not going to be the best time of your life
     * Consider paying the money as soon as possible - lock yourself in
     * Your family and friends will forgive you, eventually

-Don't lose faith:
+* Don't lose faith
     * There will be times that you question why you have to learn this
+    * Those are very legitimate feelings
-    * Accept that much of **this exam is an academic hazing** (rather than learning clinically applicable knowledge) you must pass through on your path to fellowship
+    * Accept that part of **this exam is an academic hazing** you **must** pass through on your path to fellowship

 ##Be Strategic
 The curriculum provided is overwhelming, and probably not achievable for most of us.
 Have a plan about how you will approach it:
 * Have a timetable
     * Content to cover each week
-    I found that setting myself a weekly goal would allow me to plan around day-to-day variations (finishing late, good days, bad days, etc), whilst the daily timetable was often mangled by life, creating unnecessary stress.
+        * I found setting a weekly goal would allow me to plan around day-to-day variations (finishing late, good days, bad days, etc)
+        * A daily timetable was often mangled by life, creating unnecessary stress
     * Time to start viva practice
-    Before the written.
+    Aim to start before the written.
+        * Topics that you can't explain, you probably don't understand fully
+        This may not be apparent until you try and explain it.

 * Know the enemy
     * Syllabus